2. Keep the cupboards stocked, but don't go overboard

 Many travel plans have been affected by this pandemic.
 If you bought travel insurance before the disease became a "known event", you may be covered for medical expenses that arise from contracting the disease overseas, and you may be covered for cancellation expenses.
 But if you bought insurance after it was a known event, then you likely won't be covered.
 Check with your insurer directly.

 Some insurers are starting to exclude future epidemics and pandemics in their terms and conditions, so be aware of this if you're buying a policy for an upcoming trip.
 More travel information for Australians is available on Smart Traveller.
-You can also find out if your travel insurance policy will cover you for COVID-19 by doing our quiz below.

 7. Be wary of making your own hand sanitiser